 American College of Cardiology, American Society of Echocardiography, Heart Rhythm Society

 Robert Wood Johnson University Hospital at Hamilton

 St. Francis Medical Center

 After completing an Internal Medicine Residency and Cardiovascular Diseases Fellowship at Episcopal Hospital in Philadelphia, Dr. Caplan completed a Clinical Cardiac Electrophysiology Fellowship at the Medical College of Pennsylvania.
 It was during this time that Dr. Caplan was a Major in the United States Air Force Reserves.
 He served as a Flight Surgeon and spent six months active duty during Desert Storm.
-Dr. Caplan is on staff at St. Francis Medical Center, Robert Wood Johnson at Hamilton, Capital Health System at Mercer and the Medical Center at Princeton.
-Dr. Caplan currently serves as a member of the Pharmacy & Therapeutics Committee and has served on the Credentials Committee at St. Francis Medical Center.
-He has been with Hamilton Cardiology Associates for over twelve years for which he has been the director of the electrophysiology department.
+Dr. Caplan is on staff at St. Francis Medical Center, Robert Wood Johnson at Hamilton, Capital Health System Regional/Hopewell and the Medical Center at Princeton.
+Dr. Caplan currently serves as Chairman, Pharmacy & Therapeutics Committee and has serves on the Credentials Committee at St. Francis Medical Center.
+He has been with Hamilton Cardiology Associates for over fifteen years.

 Click below to visit Dr. Caplan’s recommended patient education websites: